Pronunciation: mun - div - a - gant (adjective)

 Meaning: "That roams around the world."

 Some of our favourite memories have been spent away on holidays - whether it was skiing in New Zealand, taking the kids to the beach in Bali or seeing the amazing history throughout Europe - we have all loved our time away.
 For our parents generation, most of the trips we took as a family were home to where they grew up in Europe, where their history and family were before they moved to Australia.
 For our family, travel has been a way to connect with our heritage and create a shared memory bank for us all to pull happy memories from.

 So when it comes to celebrating the life of someone we have loved, be it a friend, family member, partner or parent, travel comes to mind as one of the most natural ways to farewell them, in a place we all loved.
 There are a number of ways you can part with your loved one’s ashes, but if scattering cremated remains abroad sounds appealing to you, it is important to get informed about regulations, legalities and new practices.

-Here is a shortlist of steps to investigate if you'd like to scatter ashes overseas we've collected in our experiences as lady funeral directors.
+Below is a shortlist of steps to investigate if you'd like to scatter ashes overseas we've collected in our experiences as lady funeral directors.
 If you're after information about the international transport of a body, take a look at our repatriation page.

 Basic rules for scattering cremated remains abroad